amallen02/architect-flow-public-api-blueprint/blueprint/index.md

 Clone the [architect-flow-public-api-blueprint](https://github.com/GenesysCloudBlueprints/architect-flow-public-api-blueprint "Opens the project repository on GitHub") repository on GitHub.

 **Note:** You can also avoid cloning the repo entirely by referencing the remote module where it is stored on GitHub.
 To do this, create your own `main.tf` file, copy the contents of `files/main.tf` over, and change the value associated with the `source` parameter to `"github.com/GenesysCloudBlueprints/architect-flow-public-api-blueprint//blueprint/files/modules/check-queue-flow"`.
-You will also need to copy [archy_flow.yml](https://github.com/GenesysCloudBlueprints/architect-flow-public-api-blueprint/blob/main/blueprint/files/archy_flow.yml "Opens the exported Archy file in the project repository on GitHub") to the same directory.
+You will copy [archy_flow.yml](https://github.com/GenesysCloudBlueprints/architect-flow-public-api-blueprint/blob/main/blueprint/files/archy_flow.yml "Opens the exported Archy file in the project repository on GitHub") to the same directory.

 ### Configure the Terraform module